jh3/claude-fzf/README.md

       command: make run
 ```

+**Tmux windows:** You can customize the additional windows created alongside the `claude` window.
 Each window can optionally run a command on startup.
 Commands run silently and the shell stays alive after the command exits.

 **Default windows** (when no config exists): `logs`, `edit`, `scratch`